TanushreeMohanty/QuickList/README.md

    - **Filter Tasks**: Filter tasks by "All", "Active", "Completed", or "Priority".
    - **Sort Tasks**: Sort tasks by title or priority.
    - **Search Bar**: A search input field to filter tasks by their titles.

+6. **Task Management Features:**
+   - **Completion Percentage**: Display a progress bar or percentage showing how many tasks are completed versus total tasks.
+   - **Due Date**: Option to set a due date for tasks (Optional).
+Use a date picker or input field.